One of the easiest ways to monetize your blog is to use affiliate links.

 Affiliate money accounts for a significant portion of my blogging revenue (about $5,000 per month), so if you aren’t already using affiliate links on your blog, I strongly advise you to do so immediately!

 The benefit of affiliate links is that even inexperienced marketers can use them.
 Even if you don’t have a lot of traffic yet, I recommend you start using affiliate links.
-You have really nothing to lose, and you’ll be able to start earning as soon as your traffic grows.
+You have nothing to lose, and you’ll be able to start earning as soon as your traffic grows.

 This article discusses: